kyle-sallee/A_DIVERT/index.md

 "A DIVERT" to wield a consideration duration is required.
 If successful to oneself one's destiny is restored.

+# Audio book included.
+The text files were recited and as ogg files also are provided.
+Reading if boring or difficult from listening amusement could become.

 # More from Kyle Sallee
 (https://github.com/kyle-sallee)
 (https://kyle-sallee.github.io/ascript/)